AhmadOmari98/Portfolio/README.md

 The website is designed to highlight my front-end development skills, with a focus on creating smooth animations, intuitive navigation, and a polished look.

-Technologies used: HTML, CSS, JavaScript.
+Technologies used: HTML, CSS, JavaScript, Bootstrap.